 Occupational health and safety technicians typically enter the occupation through one of two paths.
 Some technicians learn through on-the-job training; others enter with postsecondary education such as an associate’s degree or certificate.

-Employment of occupational health and safety technicians is projected to grow 9 percent from 2014 to 2024, faster than the average for all occupations.
-Technicians will be needed to conduct tests, measure hazards, and ensure that employers are adhering to existing and new safety and health regulations.
+Overall employment of occupational health and safety technicians is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
+Technicians will be needed in a wide variety of industries to ensure that employers adhere to both existing and new regulations.